MicrosoftDocs/SupportArticles-docs/Outlook/Client/deployment/how-to-manage-outlook-social-connector-via-group-policy.md

 #### Cached mode

-When you are in cached mode and **DownloadDetailsFromAD** = 0, you will see contact details (photo, company name, or title) if it comes from the following sources:
+When you are in cached mode and **DownloadDetailsFromAD** = 0, you'll see contact details (photo, company name, or title) if it comes from the following sources:

 Offline Address Book (OAB)
 Contacts folder in your mailbox
 Network contact

-If the contact details are stored only in Active Directory, such as a photo, the People Pane does not display the details.
+If the contact details are stored only in Active Directory, such as a photo, the People Pane doesn't display the details.
 This can be seen in the following figure where the contact's photo is available only in Active Directory, but their company name (Wingtiptoys) and title (Tester) are available from the OAB.

 :::image type="content" source="media/how-to-manage-outlook-social-connector-via-group-policy/contact-detials-not-showing-photo.png" alt-text="The screenshot of the contact details when the contact details are stored only in Active Directory." border="false":::

 #### Online mode

-When you are in online mode and **DownloadDetailsFromAD** = 0, you will see contact details (photo, company name, or title) if it comes from the following sources:
+When you are in online mode and **DownloadDetailsFromAD** = 0, you'll see contact details (photo, company name, or title) if it comes from the following sources:

 Contacts folder in your mailbox
 Network contact

-If the contact details are stored only in Active Directory, the People Pane does not display the contact details.
-This can be seen in the following figure where the first contact's photo, company name and title are not displayed.
+If the contact details are stored only in Active Directory, the People Pane doesn't display the contact details.
+This can be seen in the following figure where the first contact's photo, company name and title aren't displayed.

 :::image type="content" source="media/how-to-manage-outlook-social-connector-via-group-policy/contact-details-in-online-mode.png" alt-text="The screenshot of the contact details in online mode when the contact details are stored only in Active Directory.":::

-In this same figure, the second contact's details are available in the local Contacts folder, so they are displayed in the People Pane.
+In this same figure, the second contact's details are available in the local Contacts folder, so they're displayed in the People Pane.
 The source of the contact details is confirmed if you put your pointer over the contact photo (The screenshot for this step is listed below).

 :::image type="content" source="media/how-to-manage-outlook-social-connector-via-group-policy/contact-details-available-in-local-contacts-folder.png" alt-text="The screenshot of the contact details in online mode when the contact details are stored in the local Contacts folder.":::

 ### Do not allow on-demand activity synchronization

 This policy setting lets you prevent on-demand synchronization of activity information between Outlook and social networks.
 If you enable this policy setting, on-demand synchronization is blocked.
-If you disable or you do not configure this policy setting, on-demand synchronization is allowed.
+If you disable or you don't configure this policy setting, on-demand synchronization is allowed.

 This policy setting is controlled by the following registry information: